CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

   * TumorName: pick a tumor from which you choose the single cell data, now the available single cell data are from GBM07 or GBM33.
-    If you are using *simulated SCS* data in previous steps, you should specify this argurment as simulated_GBM07 or simulated_GBM33 to be consistent with previous steps.
+    If you are using *simulated SCS* data in Bulk Data Simualtion step, you should specify this argurment as simulated_GBM07 or simulated_GBM33 to be consistent with the previous step.
 This argument is also used as directory name in the resutls directory (see below)

   * TumorNumber: specify a tumor sample number so it can get data from